PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 #### 1.3.1 Additional Notes

 - Each address or Location is unique and is present only once in the table
+- Locations in this table are restricted to locations that are applicable to each sites persons and care_sites in the Pedsnet cohort.
+When external data is implmented, valid(data containing) locations may be expanded beyond those just in clinical tables.

 ## 1.4 CARE_SITE